horde3d/Horde3D/README.md

 By default, if not present on the system, a default version will be automatically downloaded, built and linked for you.
 You can also force this behavior using *HORDE3D_FORCE_DOWNLOAD_GLFW* CMake's option:

      cmake -DHORDE3D_FORCE_DOWNLOAD_GLFW=ON .

+On **Debian/Ubuntu** platforms, you also need to install the following packages:

+     sudo apt-get install xorg-dev

 ## What's next